What is your Role as an Incident Lead?

 1. Limited Visibility into System Dependencies

 Modern systems are deeply interconnected, making it difficult to immediately pinpoint the root cause of an incident or understand its full impact.
 Without a clear view of how different components interact, resolution efforts can become fragmented, inefficient, and prone to guesswork.
 This lack of visibility slows down diagnosis and increases the risk of missing critical details.
-A tool such as Documatic can assist software developers in such a task by visualizing the infrastructure and code connections across microservices and mono repo and across multiple codebases
+A tool such as Documatic can assist software developers in such a task by visualizing the infrastructure and code connections across microservices and mono repo and across multiple codebases.

 2. Managing Stakeholder Pressure